kubeedge/website/docs/advanced/prometheus.md

 | KubeEdge   | 1.16.0                |
 | Jetson model type    | NVIDIA Jetson Xavier NX (16GB ram) |

 > Regarding the KubeEdge version description:This feature is recommended for version 1.15.0 and above.
 Since v1.17.0 supports edge pods using InclusterConfig, the approach is different for versions before and after v1.17.0.
-This document will use v1.15.1 and v1.17.0 as examples to illustrate the steps.
+This document will use v1.16.0 as examples to illustrate the steps.

 ## Deploying Prometheus

 We can quickly install using the [Helm Charts](https://prometheus-community.github.io/helm-charts/)  of [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus), or we can install it manually.